Deej – Southern Circuit Tour of Independent Filmmakers

-Join The Arts Council of Central Louisiana on Friday, February 23rd at the Hearn Stage for a screening of Deej, a documentary about a nonspeaking young man dreams of autistic civil rights.
+Join The Arts Council of Central Louisiana on Friday, February 23rd at The Gem for a screening of Deej, a documentary about a nonspeaking young man dreams of autistic civil rights.
 This film, with its insider view of autism, challenges us all to live inclusion.
 This film is part of the 2017 – 2018 Southern Circuit Tour of Independent Filmmakers.
 Q & A with the filmmaker will follow the screening.

 Southern Circuit is the South’s only tour of filmmakers, providing communities with an interactive way of experiencing independent film.
 Southern Circuit provides organizations with the opportunity to screen work from emerging filmmakers and some of the medium’s most respected directors.
 The Arts Council of Central Louisiana is one of only two screening partners in Louisiana.
 The Southern Circuit Tour of Independent Filmmakers is a program of South Arts.
 Southern Circuit screenings are funded in part by a grant from South Arts in partnership with the National Endowment for the Arts.